Beyond equivalent circuit representations in nonlinear systems with inherent memory: Discussion

-A single generation or trapping mechanism already provides useful insights.
-However, often more processes are simultaneously happening such as concomitant ionic and electronic transport.
-The contribution of additional independent channels to the admittance is additive and the analysis can be readily extended to that case as described in the Methods Section.
-This has been exemplified in Figure~\ref{Figure5} for $m=1$ considering three concomitant channels with contrasting relaxation time scales, $\tau_{j+1}/\tau_{j}=10^{-2}$ combining generation and trapping mechanisms (for simplicity we left $C=0$ in this case).
-We have introduced logarithmic vertical axes in the middle panels of Figure~\ref{Figure5} since unlike the sequential steps in the left panels that scale as $\Re{1/Z_{(1)}}\propto \tau_{j}$, the steps in the middle panels scale as $\Im{1/Z_{(1)}}\omega^{-1}\propto \tau_{j}^2$ as discussed previously.
-Note, that we report the absolute value, $|\Im{1/Z_{(m)}}\omega^{-1}|$, in panels (a) and (b), where the function sign has been identified with contrasting lines.
+While a single generation or trapping mechanism offers valuable insights, multiple concurrent processes, such as concomitant ionic and electronic transport, frequently occur.
+In the presence of additional independent mechanisms, when concurrent transport channels can be approximated as disconnected (e.g., in cases where electron-hole pair recombination is negligible during electron and hole transport, or where REDOX reactions are negligible during ionic drift), the contribution to the admittance can be considered additive.
+In such cases, the analysis can be easily extended, as outlined in the Methods Section.
+This has been exemplified in Figure~\ref{Figure5} for $m=1$ considering three concomitant mechanisms with contrasting relaxation time scales, $\tau_{j+1}/\tau_{j}=10^{-2}$ combining generation and trapping processes.
+We have introduced logarithmic vertical axes in the middle panels of Figure~\ref{Figure5} since unlike the sequential steps in the left panels that scale as $\text{Re}(1/Z_{(1)})\propto \tau_{j}$, the steps in the middle panels scale as $\text{Im}(1/Z_{(1)})\omega^{-1}\propto \tau_{j}^2$ as discussed previously.
+Note, that we report the absolute value, $|\text{Im}(1/Z_{(m)})\omega^{-1}|$, in panel (b), where the function sign has been identified with contrasting lines.
 The non-monotonic trends of both resistive and reactive components and the sign of the latter emerge from the same nonequilibrium dynamics following the character of $\sigma_{e,j}$ according to the sequence of the relaxation times, $\tau_j$.
-Once again, these behaviors have been interpreted incorrectly as traces of negative capacitance or inductive effects.
-These patterns can be recognized, for instance, in the experiments reported in Refs~\citenum{Jonscher1986,Almora2015,Pivac2017,Guerrero2016,Gonzales2022}.
+Our interpretation differs from one that suggests the presence of capacitive and inductive effects.
+The patterns in panel (a) can be recognized, in the experimental Figures~\ref{Figure3} (c) and (d) and also in the experiments reported in Refs~\citenum{Jonscher1986,Almora2015,Pivac2017,Guerrero2016,Gonzales2022}.
 Also the shape of the corresponding Nyquist's maps changes drastically according to the time-scale sequencing of the contributing mechanisms.
-The combination of channels with identical generation or trapping nature has been illustrated in the Supplementary Material.